 The image correction system (130) may include a surface image receiving component (1306) for receiving multiple surface images of a first resolution of a surface area in the form of digital images having a surface image sensor measurement (DN) of an intensity value of radiation in a given wavelength band reflected from the surface for each pixel of the images.
 The surface image receiving component (1306) may receive surface images from a surface image sensor which may be indirectly via an imagery supplier.

 The image correction system (130) may include a reference image receiving component (1308) for providing a reference image of a second resolution of a corresponding surface area to the surface area of the multiple surface images.
-The reference image has surface reflectance (ρt) for each pixel of the reference image corrected for atmospheric and bidirectional reflectance distribution function effects for an equivalent wavelength band to the given wavelength band of the multiple surface images and may be obtained by a reference image sensor.
+The reference image has surface reflectance (ρt) for each pixel of the reference image for an equivalent wavelength band to the given wavelength band of the multiple surface images and may be obtained by a reference image sensor.

 The image correction system (130) may include a modelling component (1310) for modelling a spatially varying linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance (ρt) for pixels of the reference image to provide an estimated surface reflectance for each pixel of the surface images.
 The modelling component (1310) may use a spatially varying local linear model to approximate a relationship between the surface reflectance of the reference image and the surface image sensor measurements of the surface images.